ITP Campaign Against Unauthorized Number Plates In Full Swing - UrduPoint

 The SSP (Traffic), he said had appealed the motorists to ensure display of original number plates on their vehicles, issued by Excise and Taxation Office, besides keeping driving license and vehicles' documents.

-Farrukah Rashid had instructed all four Zonal DSPs to accelerate efforts to make the campaign successful.
+Farrukah Rashid instructed all four Zonal DSPs to accelerate efforts to make the campaign successful.

 Action against use of non-pattern number plates would continue in upcoming days without any discrimination, the spokesman added.